YukiGasai/obsidian-google-calendar/README.md

 ### Test client reached user limit use own client
 The user limit of the test client is hit.
 This means that new Google accounts can't use the test client until it's verified by Google.
 I am working on getting the verification.
 For now, please resort to using your own client instead.

--   One click install from [comunity plugin store](obsidian://show-plugin?id=google-calendar)
+-   One click install from [community plugin store](obsidian://show-plugin?id=google-calendar)
--   Go to settigns and activate plugin
+-   Go to settings and activate plugin
 -   Go into plugin settings
 -   To *test* the plugin set `Use own authentication client` to false
 -   Press Login and authenticate with google